Cyber Threats Are Increasingly Sophisticated

-Here was an attack that circumvented most of the tools that security leaders rely on: perimeter defenses, endpoint detection, and antivirus.
+SUNBURST circumvented most of the tools that security leaders rely on: perimeter defences, endpoint detection, and antivirus.
 The SUNBURST attacks highlighted the deficiencies of rules- and signature-based detection methods, and exposed the security blind spots left by logging and agent-based approaches.

 But even supply chain attacks as sophisticated as SUNBURST cannot hide from the kind of network-based spotlight NDR shines on malicious activity.

 In the context of the SolarWinds campaign, today's enterprise IT security leaders are increasingly concerned about the threat from nation states.
 But financially motivated cyber crime is still a more fearsome threat.
 Backed by an underground economy said to be worth over $1.5 trillion annually, cyber criminals have the tools and the know-how to get what they want.
 The line is blurred between the activity of cyber criminals and that of state-backed operatives.

 Some recent ransomware campaigns increasingly leverage APT-style tools and tactics—including the compromising of Remote Desktop Protocol (RDP) endpoints, credential theft, and lateral movement, and abuse of legitimate Windows tools to hide their activity.
 Attackers use these techniques to deploy ransomware, as well as to steal data used to guarantee extortion payments are made.